hongjr03/typst-rexllent/README.md

 - `parse-fill`: Parse cell fill, default is `true`.
 - `parse-font`: Parse font style, default is `true`.
 - `parse-header`: Parse header row, default is `false`.
+- `parse-formatted-cell`: Parse formatted cell, default is `false`.
+Notice that this will cause great performance loss so don't use it unless you need it.

 > [!NOTE]
 > Notice that 0pt height or 0pt width will be parsed as `auto`.
 Disable `parse-table-style` to prevent this behavior and set the width and height manually.